Fynt/Context-Files/README.md

 Allows you to upload a file, and will return json containing some file metadata.

+Needs to support chunked uploads via things like plupload.

 `GET /file/:id`

-Returns json containing some file metadata.
+Returns json containing everything we know about a file, including any relationships for resized images.

 `DELETE /file/:id`